-The President of Faso communicates with the National Assembly, either in person, or by the messages which he has read by the President of the National Assembly.
-Out of session, the National Assembly meets specially to this effect.
+The President of Faso communicates with the two Chambers of the Parliament, either in person, or by the messages which he has read by the President of each Chamber and which do not give rise to any debate.
+Out of session, the Chambers of the Parliament meet specially to this effect.